Vivaldi Vienna

 Our Contribution to Cultural History

-The ensemble has especially committed itself to one thing: authenticity.
-So, if Vivaldi is in Vienna, then it’s with Orchester 1756.
-Our performances combine the experiential nature of a historical performance with the sound of original instruments.
-A Baroque concert in a Baroque church – it’s probably as close as one can get to a time travel experience.
+The ensemble has committed itself above all to one thing: authenticity.
+So, if Vivaldi is performed in Vienna, then with Orchester 1756.
+Our performances combine the experience of a historical interpretation with the sound of historical original instruments.
+A Baroque concert inside a Baroque church — it is probably as close as one can come to musical time travel.

-Orchester 1756 honors Antonio Vivaldi’s legacy by presenting his music in a church that is closely tied to him as a priest and to his era.
-In a time without concert halls, churches were often the places where music was performed, and people gathered to enjoy it.
+Orchester 1756 honors Antonio Vivaldi’s legacy by presenting his music in a church closely connected to him as a priest and to the era in which he lived.
+At a time before concert halls existed, churches were often the places where music was performed and where people gathered to experience it together.

 What our audience sees during the concerts is the result of hard work.
 Without the dedication and commitment of all our members, such a level of quality would not be possible.
 We would like to shine a spotlight on those individuals who contribute indispensable work behind the scenes.